RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 ### Behind the Code

-The following is all taken care of by the aformentioned script but if you're interested this explains essentially what the code is doing (and how you can set it up manually without a script)
+The following is all taken care of by the aforementioned script but if you're interested this explains essentially what the code is doing (and how you can set it up manually without a script)

 #### Overall retroarch.cfg